antiDigest/SignificantLocations/README.md

 S.No|Task|Done ?|
 :---:|:---:|:---:|
-1.|Create LL graph using location-location travels|- 2.|Create UL graph, using user location relationships|- 3.|Apply modified PageRank on LL graph and rank the locations|- 4.|Apply randomised HITS on UL and LL graph|-
+1.|Create LL graph using location-location travels|done
+2.|Create UL graph, using user location relationships|- 3.|Apply modified PageRank on LL graph and rank the locations|- 4.|Apply randomised HITS on UL and LL graph|-